University Web Guidelines

 Arial Family (substitute for Gotham)

 Arial Narrow Italic

 Arial Narrow Bold

 Photography is a key element in storytelling and displays proof of our brand promise.
 Imagery documents hard work, inspiring opportunities and successful outcomes.
 The action-oriented approach reflects the real-world experience of Radford, tells a story in a glimpse, and is always executed with quality to help enhance the image and reputation of the University.
 Above all, it is real and not overly posed.

 Previously taken high-quality photography is also available for use in your materials by logging into the Digital Asset Management System (DAM) using your Radford University login and password.
-Requests for access to the DAM can be made by filling out the form available through Web Strategy and Interactive Media.
+Requests for access to the DAM can be made by filling out the CMS Access Form available through Digital Communications and Marketing.

 Videography on the Web